-As you buy tickets, you can get an audio guide for free (included in ticket price).
+You can get an audio guide for free (included in the ticket price).
 The unusual part is that these are electronic audio guides.
 How do they know what track you should hear?
 As you go through the exhibition, you pass next to WiFi spots.
-As soon as you come close to one, it plays the right track.
+It plays the right track as soon as you come close to one.

-They also added numbers to points of interest and arrows showing in which direction you should move.
+They also added numbers to points of interest and arrows showing which direction to move.
 Most of them were clear, except this one.

 The Beautiful Hall